STOmics/ST-GEARS/README.md

 warnings.filterwarnings('ignore')

-uniform_weight = False  # not to use uniform weight, instead, use Distributive Constraints filter_by_label = True  # Filter groups of spot that do not co-occur in two sections when computing anchors grp_col = 'annotation'  # name of column in adata that stores grouping information
+uniform_weight = False  # Set to True if using uniform weight, set to False if using Distributive Constraints filter_by_label = True  # Filter groups of spot that do not co-occur in two sections when computing anchors grp_col = 'annotation'  # name of column in adata that stores grouping information